 A non-European society that provides contrasts with British history

-End of unit assessment projects or tasks will be used to assess the acquisition of skills and knowledge against the curricular goals for the unit of work.
+End of unit assessment projects or tasks could be used to assess the acquisition of skills and knowledge against the curricular goals for the unit of work.
 There will be opportunities for children to demonstrate new learning and learning over time.